mabiesen/mysql_php_interview_project/README.md

 ## Directions for use

-1. Download and configure PHP, MySQL, and a webs server of your choosing.
+1. Download and configure PHP, MySQL, and a web server of your choosing.
 This script was tested using Apache.

 2. Create a database called "Questions" with three tables: main, sport, and activity.
 Reference the schemas below for additional information on what fields these tables should contain.